dreamcatcher-tech/network/Inbox/2024-06-15 1124 make a mock up of what the impact LLM would look like.md

 Needs to separate impacted and impactee - as in who is impacted and who contributed.

 Need to start an open source work effort, so we can openly talk about what is going on.

+Show how the chat would work to get different views of the data.

+This should be a collab effort between multiple labs, like meta and google too.